Arunkumarsubbiahunique/virtualrouter/docs/source/index.rst

 4. Setting Up PCs on virtualbox:
    Install Alpine x86_64 on virtualbox as PC1, PC2, and PC3.

-a. clieck on the New button
+5. clieck on the New button

 .. image:: images/install_alpine_step1.png
   :alt: Step1

-b.
-Enter the name for PC1, PC2, PC3 and Vrouter respectively for each time while repeating the steps
+6. Enter the name for PC1, PC2, PC3 and Vrouter respectively for each time while repeating the steps
-c.
-Navigate the path the downloaded alpine image
+7. Navigate the path the downloaded alpine image
-d.
-Choose Linux as its type, Linux 64-bit as its version
+8. Choose Linux as its type, Linux 64-bit as its version

 .. image:: images/install_alpine_step2.png
   :alt: Step2

-e.
-Click Next and leave it to default
+9. Click Next and leave it to default

 .. image:: images/install_alpine_step3.png
   :alt: Step3

-f.
-Click Next and leave it to default
+10. Click Next and leave it to default

 .. image:: images/install_alpine_step4.png
   :alt: Step4
-g.
-Click on Finish button
+11. Click on Finish button

 .. image:: images/install_alpine_step4.png
   :alt: Step4

-h.
-Note before starting the pc setup the network adapters accordingly by navigating to settings
+12. Note before starting the pc setup the network adapters accordingly by navigating to settings
-i.
-Click on setting button
+13. Click on setting button

 .. image:: images/install_alpine_step1.png
   :alt: Step6
-j.
-Navigate to the network tab on side bar
+14. Navigate to the network tab on side bar

 .. image:: images/install_alpine_step6.png
   :alt: Step6
-k.
-Set the network adapter for PC's accordingly
+15. Set the network adapter for PC's accordingly
-l.
-For PC1
+16. For PC1

 .. image:: images/install_alpine_step6.png
   :alt: Step7

-m.
-For PC2
+17. For PC2

 .. image:: images/install_alpine_step8.png
   :alt: Step8
-n.
-For PC1
+18. For PC1

 .. image:: images/install_alpine_step9.png
   :alt: Step9
-o.
-For Vrouter - Set the 4 virtual adapters as follows:
+19. For Vrouter - Set the 4 virtual adapters as follows:

 .. image:: images/install_alpine_step10.png
   :alt: Step10